Second Sunday of Lent: Liturgical practices

 During the Mass or Divine Liturgy, hymns and prayers often highlight the Transfiguration.
 In the Roman Catholic Church, the Collect for the Second Sunday of Lent may invoke the light of Christ revealed in the Transfiguration as a guide for the faithful.
 The color purple, symbolizing penance, remains the liturgical color, though the theme of divine glory introduces a note of hope amidst Lenten austerity.

-In the traditional Roman Rite, as preserved in the Tridentine Mass, the propers of the Mass for the Second Sunday of Lent feature Gregorian chant settings that reflect the Transfiguration.
-The Introit, "Tibi dixit cor meum" (Psalm 26:8-9), expresses a longing to see God’s face, echoing the disciples’ vision of Christ’s glory.
-The Gradual, "Sciant gentes" (Psalm 82:19, 18), and the Tract, "Commovisti" (Psalm 59:4, 6), emphasize divine power and deliverance, while the Offertory ("Meditabor," Psalm 118:47-48) and Communion ("Visionem quam vidistis," Matthew 17:9) directly reference the mystical experience on the mount.
-For the Divine Office, the antiphons and hymns, such as "Visionem quam vidistis" in Vespers, draw from the Gospel narrative, with the Benedictus antiphon often highlighting Christ’s divine sonship.
+In the traditional Tridentine Mass, the propers of the Mass for the Second Sunday of Lent feature Gregorian chant settings which reflect the Transfiguration.
+The Introit, "Tibi dixit cor meum" (Psalm 26:8-9), expresses a longing to see God's face, echoing the disciples' vision of Christ's glory.
+The Gradual, "Sciant gentes" (Psalm 82:19, 18), and the Tract, "Commovisti" (Psalm 59:4, 6), emphasize divine power and deliverance, while the Offertory ("Meditabor", Psalm 118:47-48) and Communion ("Visionem quam vidistis", Matthew 17:9) refer directly to the mystical experience on the mount.
+For the Divine Office, the antiphons and hymns, such as "Visionem quam vidistis" in Vespers, draw from the Gospel narrative, with the Benedictus antiphon highlighting Christ's divine sonship.
 These chants, rooted in centuries of tradition, underscore the interplay of awe and penitence.